MaxSilver22/linshot-screenshot-tool/README.md

 # LinShot

-LinShot is a modern, open-source screenshot tool for Linux desktops, inspired by the power and flexibility of commercial tools like Snagit.
+LinShot is a modern, open-source screenshot tool for Linux desktops, created with popular annotation features such as simple freeform arrows, boxes, circles, and more.
 It features a clean, modular codebase and a robust overlay system for capturing screenshots with precision.

 ## Features
 - **Crosshair Overlay:** Custom-drawn, modular crosshair for accurate screenshot selection, independent of system cursor themes.